FERIC19/HR-ANALYITCS-WORKFLOW-/README.md

 - Prioritize retention initiatives in **Production**, since it accounts for the majority of both headcount and departures.
 - Review management practices and workload for **Webster Butler** and **Amy Dunn's** teams given above-average attrition under their reports.
 - Investigate the link between low performance scores and attrition to see whether it reflects a performance-management or an engagement issue.
-- Track engagement score alongside attrition rate over time to catch early warning signs before termination.
+- Track engagement score alongside attrition rate over time to catch early warning signs before termination
+* **Strengthen employee retention:** Investigate the major drivers of attrition and develop targeted retention strategies for high-turnover employee groups and departments.
+* **Improve employee engagement:** Use employee feedback, recognition, communication, and development opportunities to improve engagement and satisfaction.
+* **Enhance performance management:** Provide targeted training, mentoring, and follow-up support for employees requiring performance improvement.
+* **Optimize workforce planning:** Use employee growth, tenure, department, and attrition trends to support better staffing and recruitment decisions.
+* **Monitor management and departmental trends:** Regularly review employee performance and turnover patterns across departments and managers to identify areas requiring attention.
+* **Maintain continuous HR analytics:** Refresh the dataset and dashboard regularly to ensure management has current information for workforce decision-making.

 ---

 ## Future Work

-- Automate data refresh from a live HR source instead of a static extract.
-- Add a trend view of attrition rate over time (beyond the single YoY comparison).
-- Rebuild the dashboard in Power BI for web-based, interactive sharing.
+* **Migrate the dashboard to Power BI:** Rebuild and publish the Excel dashboard in Power BI for improved interactivity, sharing, and automated reporting.
+* **Develop predictive attrition analysis:** Build a predictive model to identify employees who may be at higher risk of leaving based on factors such as engagement, satisfaction, salary, tenure, performance, and department.
+* **Expand employee performance analysis:** Investigate the relationship between employee performance, engagement, satisfaction, and attrition to identify factors associated with employee retention and productivity.
+* **Automate data refresh:** Improve the Power Query workflow to support automated or more frequent updates as new employee records become available.
+* **Add advanced HR KPIs:** Incorporate additional metrics such as retention rate, absenteeism rate, average time to hire, employee satisfaction trends, and recruitment-source effectiveness.
+* **Expand time-based analysis:** Analyze workforce growth, hiring, and termination trends over longer periods to identify seasonal and long-term patterns.

 ---